-The Staff-Student Liaison Committee provides an informal means of communication and discussion between schools/institutes and its students.
-The committee consists of student representatives from each year in the school/institute together with appropriate representation from staff within the school/institute.
+The Student Voice Committee (SVC) provides a formal means of communication and discussion between CCLS and its students.
+The committee consists of student representatives from across CCLS, together with appropriate representation from CCLS staff.
 It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
-Staff-Student Liaison Committees meet regularly throughout the year.
+Student Voice Committees (SVC) meet once per semester, and meeting dates will be confirmed at the start of each semester.
+Students will be given an opportunity to submit feedback, or items for discussion ahead of each meeting.